MadLadSquad/MadLadSquadBot/README.md

 - Help ✅
 - Ban ✅
 - Kick ✅
-- Event logs ✅
+- Advanced event logs ✅
 - Welcome message ✅
 - Easy set commands ✅
-- Welcome messages with custom images
 - Verification ✅
 - Restricted channels ✅
 - Topic locked channels ✅
+- Fun commands ✅
 ## How to use
 To use the bot you can invite the UntitledDiscordBot using this link or you can build it yourself.
 By default the bot uses `&` as it's prefix.
 ### Verification